How ChexSystems Impacts Your Business

 Negative items on a report can keep you from opening a new business bank account.
 You will have to either clear the items on the report or choose a financial provider that doesn’t use ChexSystems to open an account.

-Novo is an excellent online-only bank that doesn’t use ChexSystems.
-It provides fee-free business banking and refunds all ATM fees at the end of each month.
+Mercury is an excellent online-only bank that doesn’t use ChexSystems.
+It provides fee-free business banking and a high FDIC Federal Deposit Insurance Corporation insurance coverage of up to $5 million through its partner banks.
 Visit its website for more information or to apply.

 How ChexSystems Works